 I must now establish my own credentials for entering into this critique of Young Earth Creationism in general, and the Flood Theory in particular.

 My undergraduate studies at the University of Texas were in math and physics.
-My intention was to do my postgraduate studies in astronomy, but after a 2-year Naval tour, practical considerations induced me to accept a graduate fellowship in Petroleum Engineering, instead.
+My intention was to do my postgraduate studies in astronomy, but after a 2-year Naval tour, practical considerations induced me to accept a graduate fellowship in Petroleum Engineering at Texas, instead.

-I had some of the same hydraulic engineering training as Morris (dams, weirs and channels), although on a more basic level, but most of my education and years of professional experience were more geological in scope.
+Though I have worked in all phases of the industry, except for refineries, my main specialty was reservoir engineering.
+I had some of the same civil engineering training as Morris (dams, weirs and channels), but most of my education and years of professional experience were more geological in scope.
 I dealt with almost anything relating to sedimentary rocks and stratigraphy: where the constituent particles originated; how they were weathered, transported by erosion, deposited, cemented, chemically modified, saturated and disrupted by viscous fluid flow within their pore space or fractures; and how they were subsequently modified by folding, fracturing, compressing, uplifting, and sometimes being exposed at the surface or under the sea, and beginning the cycle all over again.
 I collected and analyzed cores, drill cuttings, fluid samples, pressure profiles, and electrical resistivity and radiation data.
 From all that, I had to make reasonable estimates of how much, if any, and what types of hydrocarbons were deep underground, who owned the mineral rights in the drainage area, whether it could be profitably retrieved, by what means and how fast, and ultimately, how much profit is to be expected.
 I was answerable to my employers, clients, government agencies, royalty owners and/or financial lenders.
 Sometimes I worked closely with geologists and legal folks, but mostly I worked for small companies and had to do pretty much all of it myself.

 Alternate Christian theories to account for the apparent vast age of the universe.